 - did any of the exercises more than once.

-For that I surmise that the culture of this crowd is:
+For that I surmise that the culture, the mindset of this crowd is:

-- hoping is better than being sure that it doesn't work for you.
+- hoping.
+It feels better than being sure that it doesn't, won't work for you.

-I am thinking that marshal arts is an excellent training ground both for self-control, and getting, at least in one area, to thinking without thinking, trying without trying.
+I am thinking that marshal arts is an excellent training ground both for self-control, and getting to thinking without thinking, trying without trying.

 PS: Chess masters are another discipline where thinking without thinking is what makes one a winner at that game.

 - In the next article I'll show what happens on the molecular level that makes this possible: a bunch of neurons team up and form a "chunk"... an island, a whole continent, to do the thinking automatically for you.